Waloid24/LFU-cache/README.md

 - removing **O(1)**;
 - insertion **O(1)**;
 - search **O(1)**.

-and Belady-cache implementation with complexity:
+And Belady-cache implementation with complexity:
 - removing **O(1)**;
 - insertion **O(1)**;
 - search **O(m)**, where m is the cache capacity.